Seemag31/Responsible-AI-Portfolio/governance_docs/ai_failure_modes_integrity_safety_governance.md

 In generative AI research taxonomy, hallucination refers to outputs that are presented confidently as fact but are factually inaccurate, misleading, or unverifiable [3].
 These can range from asserting nonexistent historical events to inventing academic papers with plausible-sounding metadata that do not actually exist.

 Some problems arise because machines process the world differently than people do.
-In computer vision research, scholars have shown that neural networks can be sensitive to tiny perturbations — deliberately crafted changes to input images that are imperceptible to humans but cause the model to misclassify them entirely.
-These so-called adversarial examples demonstrate that models can recognize patterns very differently than humans do, revealing fragility in high-stakes contexts such as autonomous vehicles or medical imaging systems [4].
+In computer vision research, scholars have shown that neural networks can be sensitive to tiny perturbations, deliberately crafted changes to input images that are imperceptible to humans but cause the model to misclassify them entirely.
+These so called adversarial examples demonstrate that models can recognize patterns very differently than humans do, revealing fragility in high stakes contexts such as autonomous vehicles or medical imaging systems [4].

 Then there’s misuse at scale.
 As generative AI tools became publicly accessible, government and consumer protection agencies warned that scammers were using them to craft more convincing phishing messages and social engineering content.
 Because these systems can generate coherent text tailored to specific prompts, they lower the barrier for malicious campaigns that aim to deceive end users or harvest sensitive information [5].